Last Updated: April 2026 — Lab tested on pfSense 2.7.2, Proxmox 8.1, Home Assistant 2024.4

 Configure SSH key-only authentication — disable password SSH on all Proxmox nodes

-Store all admin passwords in Bitwarden with YubiKey as MFA — not in a browser or plain text file
+Store all admin passwords in a password manager with YubiKey as MFA — see options below

 NOLAN’S NOTE:

-Buy two keys the same day and register both immediately.
+Buy two YubiKeys the same day and register both immediately.
 The worst moment to discover you only have one key is when you lose it and are locked out of Proxmox at midnight.
 The backup key costs $55 and has saved me twice.
+For password manager choice — Bitwarden self-hosted on Proxmox is what I personally use and we earn no commission from that recommendation.
+Proton Pass and RoboForm are excellent paid alternatives if you prefer cloud-hosted with vendor support.

 LAYER 06